egaraganis/ororatech-thermal-anomaly-detector/README.md

 ### Next Steps & Debt

 - Research bibliography, further investigation and apply and validate state-of-the-art algorithms regarding the domain of the fire and hotpixel detection problem.
 I'll continue the research thread from the detailed analysis documentation [here](./analysis/thermal-anomalies-detection.md#other-fire-detection-approaches), as well as continue research from the [references](./analysis/references.md) section.
 - Engineering-wise, the code is not so DRY, for the time being.
-There can be many wrappers and design patterns applied, to make the DX better.
+There can be many wrappers and design patterns applied, to make the DX better (You can find an initial brainstorming, [here](./analysis/refactor.md)).
 You know how it goes, though, premature optimization is the root of all evit! :)
-- I tried to create a convex and concave using `scikit`, `geopandas`, `shapely` over my clusters but I didn't manage to deliver some quality results, so for the time being I let my kinda sketchy Polygons to stand out.
-Elastic created clusters and heatmaps for me, in the following section, though.
+- Further experiment and fine-tune clustering, convex and concave creation.
+- Validate results with the overpass images.

 ### Extra experimentation